ArchipelagoMW/Archipelago/worlds/jakanddaxter/docs/setup_en.md

 ### Known Issues

-- I've streamlined the process of connecting the client's agents to the game, but they are temperamental and I am bad at asynchronous programming.
+- I've streamlined the process of connecting the client's agents to the game, but it comes at the cost of more granular commands useful for troubleshooting.
 - The game needs to run in debug mode in order to allow the repl to connect to it.
 At some point I want to make sure it can run in retail mode, or at least hide the debug text on screen and play the game's introductory cutscenes properly.
 - The client is currently not very robust and doesn't handle failures gracefully.
 This may result in items not being delivered to the game, or location checks not being delivered to the server.
 - The game relates tasks and power cells closely but separately.
 Some issues may result from having to tell the game to check for the power cells you own, rather than the tasks you completed.